 - Partners are all external entities like advertising agencies, market research organisations, consultants, etc., who conduct business with the organisation and satisfy customer needs.

 - Public includes any group with actual or potential interest in the business’s operations or a group that affects its ability to serve its customers.

-Macro factors: PESTLE
+Macro Environment: PESTLE

-Macro factors are remote environmental factors that influence an organisation.
+The macro environment includes remote environmental factors that influence an organisation.
 The extent of influence a macro element can have on a business is significant as they usually affect the industry as a whole.

 These factors are classified under PESTLE: P – Political, E – Environmental, S – Social, T – Technological, L – Legal, E – Economical.